-The Anacostia Historic District Design Guidelines are based on these principles:
+The Anacostia Historic District Design Guidelines are based on the following principles:

-- Anacostia developed as a workingclass neighborhood, and the modesty of its buildings and simplicity of their architectural ornamentation reflected its character.
-It should retain and preserve the simple and vernacular character of these buildings.
+- 1. Anacostia developed as a working-class neighborhood, whose character was reflected in the modesty of its buildings and simplicity of their architectural ornamentation.
+The simple and vernacular character of these buildings should be retained and preserved.
 Where replacement materials are required, excessively ostentatious, expensive, or synthetic options should be avoided. - 2.
 Anacostia contains the city's largest collection of frame buildings, built both as freestanding and attached dwellings.
 Many of these have retained their significant architectural features, including wood siding; Italianate, Second Empire, and Queen Anne details; simple window and door frames and surrounds; and front porches featuring turned wood posts and low railings.
-These characterdefining elements should be preserved and repaired, or replaced in kind if necessary.
+These character-defining elements should be preserved and repaired, or replaced in kind if necessary.